bukosabino/ta/README.md

 # Technical Analysis Library in Python

-You can use this library to add features to your dataset to trading.
+You can use this library to add features to your trade dataset.

-# Volume
+## Volume

 * Accumulation/Distribution Index (ADI)
 * On-balance volume (OBV)